dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

     projectid = Convert.ToInt32(projectid_string);
 }
 ```
-Finally, the responses are also simplified since we no longer need mannualy write the response text:
+Finally, the responses are also simplified since we no longer need manualy write the response text:
 ```
 Response.AddHeader("BTNET", "OK:" + Convert.ToString(new_ids.bugid));
 Response.Write("OK:" + Convert.ToString(new_ids.bugid));